spookyfirehorse/ffmpeg-and-mpv-for-rpi4/README.md

   sudo apt install adb

-  install ip-webcam from playstore
+  install ip-webcam from playstore https://play.google.com/store/apps/details?id=com.pas.webcam on your phone

-  conect android phone with usb cable not over (network is to slow)
+  conect android phone with usb cable not over network (network is to slow)

+  start adb

+  adb devices

+  confirm on android the adb conction

+  in this app you can chang port settings resolution and frames per second

   adb -d forward tcp:8080 tcp:8080